dylanleblanc41/Lacrosse-Rankings/README.md

 # Lacrosse-Rankings
-NCAA Men's Lacrosse rankings model including an RPI ranking system.
+NCAA Men's Lacrosse rankings.

+This project implements a rankings system for Division One Mens NCAA Lacrosse, inculding:
+- RPI ratings
+- ELO based ratings (in progress)

+## Current Progress

+Verision 0.1:
+- Data collection from ncaa.com
+- Simple RPI ratings from the end of 2025
+- ELO model in progress